Congratulations to the 2023 Leadership Circle!

 What is the Raising the Bar in DC Campaign?

 To meet the urgent need for increased funding for legal services, the D.C.
 Access to Justice Commission formally launched the Raising the Bar in D.C.
 Campaign in December 2010, with the endorsement of the D.C.
 Bar Foundation and the D.C.
 Bar.
 The Campaign’s goal is to substantially increase financial support to the District’s legal services community by establishing benchmarks for law firm giving and annually recognizing and celebrating those firms that have donated at benchmark levels.
 A Leadership Circle of eight leading law firms — Akin Gump Strauss Hauer & Feld LLP, Covington & Burling LLP, Crowell & Moring LLP, DLA Piper LLP, Jenner & Block LLP, Sidley Austin LLP, Steptoe & Johnson LLP, and Sutherland Asbill & Brennan LLP (now Eversheds Sutherland) — joined in the launch of the Campaign by pledging to donate funds to local legal services providers at a benchmark level in 2011 and by joining the Commission in an appeal to the law firm community.
 Twenty–three firms ultimately joined the Campaign for 2011, together donating over $3 million to local legal services organizations.
 This represented over a half-million dollar increase in giving by those firms over 2010 levels.
-Fast forward to 2019, when 44 law firms joined the Campaign and gave $6.3 million – a $3.2 million aggregate increase since the participating firms first joined the campaign.
-Even with the impact of COVID-19, the 37 firms that participated in 2020 donated over $5.6M to eligible legal services organizations, and in 2021, 34 firms donated $7.2 million.
-In 2022, 40 firms donated $7.3 million, an all-time campaign record.
+The Campaign has continued to grow, with 39 participating firms contributing $6.6 million in 2023.

 What is the history of the Raising the Bar in DC Campaign?